opentelekomcloud-docs/elastic-cloud-server/umn/source/security/security_groups/default_security_group_and_rules.rst

 Default Security Group and Rules
 ================================

-If you have not created any security groups yet, the system automatically creates a default security group for you and associates it with the instance when you create it.
-A default security group has the following rules:
+Note the following when using default security group rules:

--  Inbound rules control incoming traffic to instances in a security group.
-Only instances in the same security group can communicate with each other, and all inbound requests are denied.
+-  Inbound rules control incoming traffic to instances in the default security group.
+The instances can only communicate with each other but cannot be accessed from external networks.
--  Outbound rules allow all outbound traffic and response traffic to the outbound requests.
+-  Outbound rules allow all traffic from the instances in the default security group to external networks.

 :ref:`Figure 1 <en-us_topic_0140323154__fig11890174421819>` shows the default security group.